Loway/OpenQueueMetricsAddOns/WallboardCache/README.md

 In terms of __data usage__, if the average resulting image is ~60k and clients reload 720 times per hour, it's less than 50M/hour/client = ~15k/sec/client.
 If this is too much, you can have clients reload less often (every 10, 20 or even 60 seconds) to maintain situational awareness with a minimal data usage.
 In the end, how often would the look up at the wallboard in front of them?

+### Run in Docker instead

+You can avoid the setup and all the fun above by running:

+	docker run -e "URL=https://us.queuemetrics-live.com:443/unk/qm_wab2.do?user=robot&pass=123&queues=500&wallboardId=17" -p 3000:3000  -d loway/wbcache

 ### Set up in QueueMetrics